romkatv/powerlevel10k/README.md

 If you notice any other changes in prompt appearance when switching from Powerlevel9k to Powerlevel10k, please [open an issue](https://github.com/romkatv/powerlevel10k/issues).

+### What is the best prompt style in the configuration wizard?

+There are as many opinions on what constitutes the best prompt as there are people.
+It mostly comes down to personal preference.
+There are, however, a few hidden implications of different choices.

+Pure style is an exact replication of [Pure Zsh theme](https://github.com/sindresorhus/pure).
+It exists to ease the migration for users of this theme.
+Unless you are one of them, choose Lean style over Pure.

+If you want to confine prompt colors to the selected terminal color palette (say, *Solarized Dark*), use *Rainbow*, *Lean* → *8 colors* or *Pure* → *Original*.
+Other styles use fixed colors and thus look the same in any terminal color palette.

+If you enable transient prompt, take advantage of two-line prompt.
+You'll get the benefit of extra space for typing commands without the usual drawback of reduced scrollback density.
+Having all commands start from the same offset is also nice.

+Similarly, if you enable transient prompt, sparse prompt (with an empty line before prompt) is a great choice.

+If you are using vi keymap, choose prompt with `prompt_char` in it (shown as green `❯` in the wizard).
+This symbol changes depending on vi mode: `❯`, `❮`, `Ⅴ`, `▶` for insert, command, visual and replace mode respectively.
+When a command fails, the symbol turns red. *Lean* style always has `prompt_char` in it. *Rainbow* and *Classic* styles have it only in the two-line configuration without left frame.

+If you value horizontal space or prefer minimalist aesthetics, disable *current time* and use *few icons*.
+The extra icons enabled by the *many icons* option primarily serve decorative function.
+Informative icons, such as background job indicator, will be shown either way.

+*Note*: You can run configuration wizard as many times as you like.
+Type `p10k configure` to try new prompt style.

 ### Is there an AUR package for Powerlevel10k?

 Yes, [zsh-theme-powerlevel10k-git](https://aur.archlinux.org/packages/zsh-theme-powerlevel10k-git/).